-Potholes are taking care as soon as they are detect by the city staff or reported by the public.
+Potholes are taken care of as soon as they are detected by the city staff or reported by the public.

 The Institute for Transportation has a formula used by the City Engineer to determine the standard for which roads are picked to be resurfaced.
 The City develops a resurfacing list based on these criteria along with the funds available for paving.